January 22, 2026

 Deposit Evidence:

-Savings account statements and KiwiSaver details if using retirement funds.
+Savings account statements and KiwiSaver details.

 Debt Details: